department-of-veterans-affairs/vets-website/content/pages/pension/aid-attendance-housebound.md

 You can write to the PMC for your state.
 [Find your PMC](/pension/pension-management-center/).

 Include this information:
-- Evidence (like a doctor’s report) that shows you need A&A or Housebound care, or a form called Examination for Housebound Status or Permanent Need for Regular Aid and Attendance (VA Form 21-2680), which your doctor can fill out
+- Evidence, like a doctor’s report, that shows you need A&A or Housebound care, or VA Form 21-2680  (Examination for Housebound Status or Permanent Need for Regular Aid and Attendance), which your doctor can fill out.
+[Download VA Form 21-2680](https://www.vba.va.gov/pubs/forms/VBA-21-2680-ARE.pdf).
 - Details about what you normally do during the day and how you get places
 - Details that help show what kind of illness, injury, or mental or physical disability affects your ability to do things, like take a bath, on your own

 #### Apply in person

-You can bring your information to a Regional Benefits Office near you.
-[Find a Regional Benefits Office](/facilities/).
+You can bring your information to a regional benefits office near you.
+[Find a regional benefits office](/facilities/).

 ### How long does it take VA to make a decision?